 Here’s a paraphrased version of some words from a Celtic song:

 Let’s not limit God to some events that happened in our four-dimensional time and space 2,000 years ago.
 Let’s not limit Jesus to a baby in a manger in a hillside stable 2,000 years ago.
 Yes, we celebrate our Saviour’s birth each December 25th, but we can also celebrate it daily throughout the year.

 You’ve heard Jesus called—or named—Immanuel, haven’t you?
-By the way, the word is sometimes spelled with an “E” as the first letter.
-Immanuel is found in Matthew 1: 23, quoting from Isaiah 7: 14.
+The word is sometimes spelled with an “E” as the first letter.
+Immanuel is found in Matthew 1: 23, in the New Testament portion of the Bible, quoting from Isaiah 7: 14, in the Old Testament portion of the Bible.
 Immanuel is a Bible word meaning “God is fully present with us.”
 But it doesn’t refer only to when Jesus was born that God became “with us” as God in human form.
 No, it means that since the time of Jesus God is with us in the sense that He is now always fully present with us . . . and in us.

 Christmas Gift Giving

 What gifts do you hope to receive for Christmas this year?
 What presents do you plan to give for Christmas this year?
 How much will you be spending?
 How much can you honestly afford to spend?
 Why do we practice Christmas gift-giving in the first place?
 Oh, I know all about Saint Nicholas . . . and how the wise men brought gifts to Jesus when He was a toddler . . . and how gift-giving at Christmas has just “always been done.”
 But has it?
 Really?
 Wanna know when gift-giving by God’s people actually began?
 I’m glad you asked.